Taking medications during pregnancy can have risks and benefits. Get the facts about antidepressant use during pregnancy.By Mayo Clinic Staff

 In addition, monoamine oxidase inhibitors (MAOIs) — including phenelzine (Nardil) and tranylcypromine (Parnate) — are generally discouraged during pregnancy.
 MAOIs might limit fetal growth.

+If you have depression and are pregnant or thinking about getting pregnant, consult your health care provider.
 Deciding how to treat depression during pregnancy isn't easy.
 The risks and benefits of taking medication during pregnancy must be weighed carefully.
 Work with your health care provider to make an informed choice that gives you — and your baby — the best chance for long-term health.

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
 ACOG Practice Bulletin No. 92: Use of psychiatric medications during pregnancy and lactation.
 Obstetrics & Gynecology.
 2008;111:1001.
+Reaffirmed 2012.

 - Rai D, et al. Antidepressants during pregnancy and autism in offspring: Population based cohort study.
 British Medical Journal.
 In press.
 Accessed Aug.
 7, 2017.